 The subject property is about 19.74 acres in size and zoned RA (Residential Agriculture).
-The applicant is proposing to divide the subject property into 85 single family residential lot, with two lots designated for stormwater detention (located north of Lot 85 and east of Lot 37).
-There is also an S-4 water pump station located between Lots 79 and 80.
+The applicant is proposing to divide the subject property into 84 single family residential lot, with three lots designated for stormwater detention (located north of Lot 82, east of Lot 37, and south of Lot 36).
+There is also a lot for an S-4 water pump station located between Lots 79 and 80.